SciML/sciml.ai/citing.md

 #### SymEngine.jl (if the `ode_def` macro is used)

 - SymEngine.
 Date of access.
-Current version, https://github.com/symengine/symengine.
+Current version. https://github.com/symengine/symengine.

 ## Algorithm and Addon Citations